qualcomm/qemu/quic/user_guide/user_guide/qemu_ug_overview.md

 that the emulator handles to access the file system or console.
 The QEMU interface matches the Hexagon simulator interface.

+# Emulated Hardware

+Like the Hexagon simulator, some hardware components of the DSP subsystem are modeled.
+Instead of being provided externally as co-simulation libraries, they are include in QEMU hexagon.
+The specific components and their layout in memory are designed to match the real device on which they're based.
+These emulated DSP subsystem models are called "machines" in the QEMU vocabulary.
+The machines without real Qualcomm part numbers are not based on real devices but instead synthetic ones that are intended to match a corresponding one from the Hexagon simulator.

 ## Host system requirements

 Releases of QEMU are provided for Linux and Windows 10 or 11.
 Starting with